Skip to main content

 Reorder default routes

-If you want to reorder the default routes, Account and Security, set the label prop to 'account' or 'security'.
-This will target the existing default page and allow you to rearrange it.
+The <UserProfile /> component includes two default menu items: Account and Security, in that order.
+You can reorder these default items by setting the label prop to 'account' or 'security'.
+This will target the existing default item and allow you to rearrange it.

-Note that when reordering default routes, the first item in the navigation sidebar cannot be a <UserButton.UserProfileLink /> or <UserProfile.Link /> component.
+Note that when reordering default routes, the first item in the navigation sidebar cannot be a custom link.

 app/page.tsx